open-contracting/deploy/docs/use/index.rst

    -  Dogsbody Technology Ltd (`GMT/BST <https://www.timeanddate.com/time/zones/gmt>`__) about server maintenance
    -  Lindsey Marchessault (`MST/MDT <https://www.timeanddate.com/time/zones/mst>`__) for anything else

-   Furthermore, if you need root access in order to address an issue in James' and Yohanna's absence, ask Dogsbody to grant you root access, linking to this policy.
+   Furthermore, if you need root access in order to address an issue in James' and Yohanna's absence, ask Dogsbody Technology to grant you root access, linking to this policy.

 .. toctree::